 If you have any questions, that are not answered in this document, or if you want to be added to our mailing list, please contact us at email@example.com.

 In case you have questions concerning the specific arrangements at one of EuroTechPostdoc2 partners, you can contact the local programme manager directly.

-The fellowship consists of a monthly salary for the postdoctoral researcher based on the salary scale of the Host Institution and is granted for a period of twenty-four (24) months maximum, and a dedicated research budget (up to €8,000) and collaboration and travel budget (up to €6,000) related to the project.
+The fellowship consists of a monthly salary for the postdoctoral researcher (see details below) and is granted for a period of twenty-four (24) months maximum, and a dedicated research budget (up to €8,000) and collaboration and travel budget (up to €6,000) related to the project.